K2Joom/docs-matukio/new_event.md

 This adds a glyphicon to the title and a CSS class in the event-list or upcoming details view to the event container (mat_top_event and mat_hot_event).
 You can use these to customize the style even further.

+## Additional Booking-fields

+Here you can set up event specific booking fields.
+These complement the global booking fields and are shown only in this event.

+> Please note: With Matukio 6 these fields are going to be replaced by a new form  creator making it easier to set them up.

+If you want to use these in the export templates or booking confirmations use the placeholder MAT_BOOKING_CUSTOM1 to CUSTOM20 for this.